-When you are in Springfield, you'll notice that it is more blue-collar than most other communities in America.
-41.99% of Springfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Springfield is a city of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Springfield who work in sales jobs (12.29%), office and administrative support (10.80%), and food service (4.73%).
+Springfield is a blue-collar town, with 44.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Springfield is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Springfield who work in office and administrative support (10.70%), sales jobs (9.28%), and food service (8.01%).

 Being a small city, Springfield does not have a public transit system used by locals to get to and from work.

-The per capita income in Springfield in 2010 was $18,517, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $74,068 for a family of four.
+The per capita income in Springfield in 2010 was $16,922, which is low income relative to Michigan and the nation.
+This equates to an annual income of $67,688 for a family of four.

-Springfield is a very ethnically-diverse city.
+Springfield is an extremely ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Springfield include English, Irish, Italian, and Dutch.
+Important ancestries of people in Springfield include English, Irish, Dutch, and Italian.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Other Asian languages and Spanish.